-This means that organizations have to determine how to create a culture that fits remote workers and then communicate that culture beyond the brick-and-mortar walls of the office.
+This means that organizations have to determine how to create a culture that fits remote workers.
 No matter where or when an employee works, the company culture must feel consistent and welcoming.

 Disadvantages of Remote Work: Why Not Everyone Is a Fan

-A Society for Human Resource Management article suggests the following reasons why corporations may be having second thoughts on remote workers:
+The Society for Human Resource Management suggests the following reasons why corporations may be having second thoughts on remote workers: